MicrosoftDocs/Edge-Enterprise/edgeenterprise/scribble-ie-mode-faq.md

 ### Getting “The connection for this site is not secure” message when visiting certain sites with Microsoft Edge

-This may happen if you are trying to open a legacy website in IE mode and the site is configured to run in TLS 1.0 or TLS 1.1, which are disabled by default in Microsoft Edge.
+This error may happen if you're trying to open a legacy website in IE mode and the site's configured to run in TLS 1.0 or TLS 1.1, which are disabled by default in Microsoft Edge.
 For more information, see [Plan for change: TLS 1.0 and TLS 1.1 soon to be disabled by default](https://blogs.windows.com/msedgedev/2020/03/31/tls-1-0-tls-1-1-schedule-update-edge-ie11/)

 ### You receive the following error message: "Could not retrieve EMIE site list."